 Acknowledgements

-This study was supported by Science for Life Laboratory (SciLifelab), Engineering and Physical Sciences Research Council (EPSRC), EP/S001301/1, Biotechnology Biological Sciences Research Council (BBSRC) BB/S016899/1, the Knut and Alice Wallenberg Foundation, and the Erling Persson Foundation.
+This study was supported by Science for Life Laboratory (SciLifeLab), Engineering and Physical Sciences Research Council (EPSRC), EP/S001301/1, Biotechnology Biological Sciences Research Council (BBSRC) BB/S016899/1, the Knut and Alice Wallenberg Foundation, and the Erling Persson Foundation.
 Additional funding was from the Metagenopolis grant ANR-11-DPBS-0001.
 DL and JP were supported by the Bio-Synergy Research Project (2012M3A9C4048758) of the Ministry of Science and ICT through the National Research Foundation.
 SL was supported by Global University Project, “GIST Research Institute (GRI) IIBR” grants funded by the GIST in 2021, and the Bio-Synergy Research Project (2021M3A9C4000991), and the National Research Foundation of Korea (NRF) grant (NRF-2021R1C1C1006336) of the Ministry of Science, ICT through the National Research Foundation.
 TwinsUK is funded by the Wellcome Trust, Medical Research Council, European Union, Chronic Disease Research Foundation (CDRF), Zoe Global Ltd, and the National Institute for Health Research (NIHR)-funded BioResource, Clinical Research Facility, and Biomedical Research Centre based at Guy’s and St Thomas’ NHS Foundation Trust in partnership with King’s College London.
 We thank the entire staff of the MetaGenoPolis at INRAE, Human Protein Atlas program (HPA), Centre for Host-Microbiome Interactions, the Science for Life Laboratory, the National Genomics Infrastructure for assisting in massive parallel sequencing, and Swedish National Infrastructure for Computing at SNIC through Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) under Project SNIC 2020-5-222, SNIC 2019/3-226, SNIC 2020/6-153 and King’s College London computational infrastructure facility, Rosalind (https://rosalind.kcl.ac.uk) for high performance computing.

 Author contributions

 S.S., S.D.E., and M.U. conceived the project.
 S.L., T.P, J.G. and S.S. led the design and analysis of the data.
 S.L., T.P, and J.G developed the temporal pipeline, analysis, and made the figures.
 L.E. and M.U. provided the wellness gut metagenomics samples.
-M.A., F.P., E.L., and S.D.E. generated the MSPs, performed quality check and taxonomy update.
+M.A., F.P., E.L., and S.D.E. generated the MSPs, performed quality checks and taxonomy updates.
 N.P. annotated the updated gut gene catalogue.
-M.A., V.M. and F.P. performed the analysis on the Italian and American cohorts for validation.
-N.B., C.P., S.V., D. R. and A.H. analyzed part of the data and prepared the materials for the HGMA.
+N.B., C.P., S.V., D. R. and A.H. analysed part of the data and prepared the materials for the HGMA.
 K.F. and F.J. developed the HGMA website.
-V.L. and B.H. annotated the gut catalog with new CAZymes.
-J.P. and D.L. annotated the secondary metabolites of the gene catalog.
+V.L. and B.H. annotated the gut catalogue with new CAZymes.
+J.P. and D.L. annotated the secondary metabolites of the gene catalogue.
 M.A. and G.B. contributed to testing the pipeline, statistical and functional analysis.
 S.S., S.L. and T.P. wrote and drafted the manuscript.
 L.A.E, D.L.S, A.M., G.P.
 J.N.
 D.L.M. provided critical feedback on the data and manuscript.
 All authors read, edited, and reviewed the manuscript.

 Competing interests